 Prevents go to failure.

-Take a look at this sit-up article.
+Take a look at this abs article.

-No supplements are necessary, however, if you want to buy something, here are some suggestions.
+No supplements are necessary, however, if you want to buy something here are some suggestions.

-It also helps in controlling appetite.
+It also helps with appetite control.

-Soak up the sun.
+Catch the sun.

 Water, green tea, black tea or coffee.